alvo254/cka-study/README.md

 git checkout <branch-name>
 ```

-3. Explore the **Docs** and **Labs** folders for materials and labs.
+3. Explore the Docs and Labs folders for study materials and exercises.

-4. Follow the weekly study plan to progress through the topics systematically.
+4. Follow the weekly study plan to systematically progress through the topics.

+---

-## **Contributing**
+## Contributing

 We welcome contributions to improve the guide.
-Follow these steps:
+Follow these steps to contribute:

 1. Fork the repository.